timbec/dispute-library-finance-forum/wp-content/plugins/wp-persistent-login/readme.txt

 ### Note
 This plugin honours the 'Remember Me' checkbox.
 It is checked by default, but if it is unchecked the user won't be remembered.

+### Premium Version

+There is a premium version of the plugin for those who want more control.

+The premium plan offers the following features:

+* Manage which user roles have persistent login
+* Set how long users are kept logged in for (up to 1 year)
-The premium plan allows you to hide the 'Remember Me' checkbox, so that users are always remembered.
+* Allows you to hide the 'Remember Me' checkbox, so that users are always remembered.
+* Session management for users: Users can see all logins.
+Block Editor and Shortcode support
+* Session management for admins: End any users session from the admin area quickly and easily
+* Free localhost licence
+* All future features and updates (with a valid licence)
+* Priority Support direct from within WP admin

 == Installation ==

 1. Download and install the plugin onto your WordPress website
 2. Activate the plugin
-3. (optional) Click the End all Sessions button on the plugin settings page to force all users to login again
+3. Click the End all Sessions button on the plugin settings page to force all users to login again

 == Frequently Asked Questions ==